Interstate 78: Pennsylvania

 I-78 begins at a directional T interchange with I-81 in Union Township, about 25 mi northeast of Harrisburg.
-Near the east end of the county, at exit 8, U.S. Route 22 (US 22) merges with I-78, running concurrently for the next 43 mi through Berks and Lehigh counties.
+Near the east end of the county, at exit 8, U.S. Route 22 (US 22) merges with I-78, and runs concurrently for the next 43 mi through Berks and Lehigh counties.

 At exit 51, in Upper Macungie Township, US 22 leaves the highway.
-Drivers on I-78 eastbound must use this exit to access I-476 (Northeast Extension of the Pennsylvania Turnpike), and westbound travelers must use exit 53 (northbound Pennsylvania Route 309, PA 309) and then westbound US 22.
+Drivers on I-78 eastbound must use this exit to access I-476, also known as the Northeast Extension of the Pennsylvania Turnpike, and westbound travelers must use exit 53 (northbound Pennsylvania Route 309, PA 309) and then westbound US 22.
 From exits 53 to 60, I-78 runs concurrently with PA 309.
 The six-lane overlap bypasses the city of Allentown to the south and crosses South Mountain.

 At exit 60 (A–B going westbound), PA 309 yields south to Quakertown.
 Approximately 6 mi east, there is an interchange between PA 412 and I-78 in Hellertown, serving Bethlehem and Lehigh University.
 At exit 71, PA 33 reaches its southern terminus at a trumpet interchange.
 PA 33 traverses the Pocono Mountains as it enters Bangor and crosses I-80.
-The final exit on I-78 in Pennsylvania is Morgan Hill Road, providing access to PA 611 and Easton.
-I-78 then crosses the I-78 Toll Bridge and enters the state of New Jersey.
+The final exit on I-78 in Pennsylvania is Morgan Hill Road, which accesses PA 611 and Easton.
+I-78 then crosses the I-78 Toll Bridge and enters New Jersey.

 New Jersey

 After the I-78 Toll Bridge, I-78 enters New Jersey as the Phillipsburg–Newark Expressway.
 The road begins by running parallel with County Route 642 (CR 642) in the town of Alpha.
 At 3.94 mi, a partial cloverleaf interchange brings together US 22, Route 122, and Route 173 with I-78 in Phillipsburg.
 US 22 now runs concurrently with I-78 for the next 15 mi.
 Going westbound, exit 4 leaves to the right for CR 637 and Warren Glen.
 The next exit, exit 6, is for CR 632 in Bloomsbury.
-However, the route number is not signed on I-78.
-Exit 7 is the first of several eastbound exits for Route 173.
-This one is located in Bloomsbury as Route 173 begins to parallel the Interstate.
+The route number is not signed on I-78.
+Exit 7 in Bloomsbury is the first of several eastbound exits for Route 173, which runs parallel the Interstate.
 4 mi later, exit 11 leaves to the right as another exit for Route 173.
-CR 614 also is located off the exit.
+CR 614 is located off the exit.
 Exit 12 westbound is for Route 173 again.
-However, exit 12 eastbound is for a frontage road parallelling I-78.
+Exit 12 eastbound is for a frontage road paralleling I-78.